ArachnaDude/inclusive-manc-be/README.md

 There is a front-end app available for this API, which will allow you to interact with it, available at: https://inclusive-manc-fe.netlify.app/

+**NB: The service that hosts the back-end deallocates resources after periods of inactivity.
+This can result in longer load times when you access the API or try to log in on the hosted front-end.
+Please be patient**

 ---

 # **Setup Instructions**